oppia/oppia-web-developer-docs/Troubleshooting.md

        * Be sure that libraries were installed using Python 2.
 If not, uninstall all Python 3 environments and reinstall everything in Python 2.
        * Delete the `oppia_tools` directory and rerun the script

+* If you run into the following error when running `start.py`, you can follow the answer [here](https://stackoverflow.com/a/55885634), which says to run `../oppia_tools/elasticsearch-7.10.1/bin/elasticsearch-keystore create` (run it from opensource/oppia/).
+When prompted, confirm to manually overwrite the key already created.

+Exception in thread "main" java.io.EOFException: read past EOF: SimpleFSIndexInput(path="/home/[user]/opensource/oppia_tools/elasticsearch-7.10.1/config/elasticsearch.keystore")

 ### Linux

   * If you get an error that ends with: